FOUNDER, EXECUTIVE DIRECTOR, Teacher And Coach

 Jennifer Posner - Jen entered the world of debate in 2009 as a parent judge when her son began debating for St. Luke’s School in New Canaan, CT.
 During the 2012-13 and 2013-14 school years she took on the role of volunteer coach at St. Luke’s and expanded the opportunities for students there, joining new leagues and creating a Middle School team.
 In 2014 she helped launch the CT Middle School Debate League, which she will direct for the 2015-16 school year.
 She has been working with Westfield Academy debaters since January 2015.
 Jen studied American History at Northwestern University and Public Policy at Harvard University’s John F. Kennedy School of Government.
 Because she has seen the tremendous benefits of competitive debate for her son, her daughter and their teammates, Jen is passionate about encouraging kids to debate, engaging them in the public policy issues of our time, and helping them to become engaged, informed, and communicative citizens.
 Jen also spends a lot of time doing and teaching yoga and traveling.

-Rachel Alpert is a Sophomore at Wesleyan University and works as co-training director of their team.
-Her major is an interdisciplinary program in Government, Economics, Social Theory and History called the College of Social Studies.
+Rachel Alpert is a recent graduate of Wesleyan University who will be starting at Harvard Law School in the fall.
+At Wesleyan Rachel served as the training director for the debate team and majored in an interdisciplinary program in Government, Economics, Social Theory and History called the College of Social Studies with a Certificate in Jewish and Israel Studies.
 She is alum of Choate Rosemary Hall in Wallingford Connecticut, the former captain of their debate team, and former vice-President for the Model United Nations team.
-At Wesleyan, she works as a Jewish Renaissance Fellow, coordinating Jewish activities on campus.
-Outside of school and debate Rachel loves to run, read, and play squash.

 Alexa Wheeler is a senior at Wesleyan University and is the president of Wesleyan’s debate team.
 She is a Government and French double major and studied at Sciences Po in Paris during her junior spring semester.
 She is an alumna of Brooklyn Technical High School and was captain of the debate team as a senior and a quarterfinalist in the International Public Policy Forum as a junior.
 In addition to debate, she has tutored local elementary and middle school students in Middletown through Wesleyan’s Office of Community Service and now co-coordinates the tutoring partnership with Woodrow Wilson Middle School.
 Alexa interned at the Brooklyn District Attorney’s Office and at the New York State Division of Human Rights the last two summers.
 She will begin at NYU Law School in the fall.